Olomouc, Second City of the Czech Republic

 Rick: And how would you describe the Moravian people?

-Honza: Well, to generalize, the Moravians are more emotional and friendlier then the people in the western part of the country.
+Honza: Well, to generalize, the Moravians are more emotional and friendlier than the people in the western part of the country.

 The fortune and misfortune of Olomouc comes from its strategic location at the intersection of central Europe's main east–west and north–south trade routes.
 The city's historic core is simply workaday Moravia.
 Trams clatter through the streets — as they have for a century.
 The town's economy is lively even without much tourism.